fenago/react-graphql-intro/md/lab_7.md

 FontAwesome is useful now.
 The drop-down trigger is displayed in the same row as the username.

-Our drop-down component receives a [trigger] component, which is just a FontAwesome icon.
-Furthermore, the only child that our drop-down component has, for now, is a simple button.
-When it is clicked, it changes the parent [Post] component\'s editing state and makes the update post form visible, instead of the normal post content.

-Nothing works without the magic of CSS.
-All of the CSS takes up a lot of space, so you should look it up in the official Git repository of this book.
-If you have added the new CSS, you should be able to see a small icon on the right-hand border of each post.
-Clicking on it makes a small drop-down menu visible, including the \'Edit\' button, as shown at the beginning of this section.
-The user is now able to make in-place edits of posts with the post update form.

-Something that we have not spoken about is user rights.
-At the moment, the user can edit everybody\'s posts, even if the user is not the author of the post.
-That is a problem that we will look into in the next lab, when we have implemented authentication.

 The Apollo deletePost mutation
 ------------------------------